o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/build-packaging-for-windows.md

 3. Test the dedicated server package on your local machine.

 {{< note >}}
-Debug dedicated servers are not supported as they require the debug visual studio redistributables which cannot be resdistributed.
+Debug dedicated servers are not supported as they require the debug visual studio redistributables which cannot be redistributed.
 See [Distributable Code for Visual Studio 2019](https://docs.microsoft.com/en-us/visualstudio/releases/2019/redistribution) for more details.
 {{< /note >}}

 ## Prerequisites